joroni/sprest/index.md

 * People Picker
 * WebParts
 These components use the office fabric ui, to provide an Office 365 experience within SharePoint 2013.
+#### Upgrade Path to SharePoint Framework
+The react components developed for SharePoint 2013 can be ported over to the SharePoint Framework's modern webpart.

 ### WebParts
 The webpart component allows the developer to easialy assign react components to be rendered based on the page's state (Display/Edit).
 This component currently supports webpart, publishing and wiki pages.
 The following webpart components are available:
 * Configuration - A react component to be used when the page is being edited, displaying an "Edit Configuration" button to render a panel for custom webpart properties.